coquito77/DevelopingDataProducts/README.md

 This project is for Coursera's Developing Data Products.

-A presentation for thiis project is here
+A presentation for this project is here

 http://rpubs.com/MoisesEvangelista/95225